 What Are The Stages of Drug Development?

-Before a drug can be registered and launched for sale on the pharmaceutical market it goes through 4 main stages of trialing.
+Before a drug can be registered and launched for sale on the pharmaceutical market it goes through 4 main stages of trials.
 It takes on average at least 10 years for a drug to move from Stage I to final FDA approval when it must be proved to be safe and effective.

 Stage I – Discovery and development

-This stage commences with thousands of different compounds that are tested for safety, efficacity, dosage, interaction, side effects and many other factors.
+This stage commences with thousands of different compounds that are tested for safety, efficacity, dosage, interaction, side effects, and many other factors.
 Various compounds are gradually eliminated to leave those to be studied in the next phase.

 Stage II – Preclinical research